zxeenu/heavy-telegram-bot/README.md

 - [ ] JSON Schema implementation (cross-service payload validations)
 - [ ] Implement Open Telemetry (use the correlation ids already being propagated via `contextvars`)
 - [ ] Implement service health heartbeat via redis ttl
+- [ ] Handle race condition.
+Decouple download requests from download execution - accumulate interested parties and fan-out results for success and failed for all interested parties. -> when i receive a download event, first i put make a key via the object's future name, and i put the arguments it will need for the gateway output. and then... if a second person downloads the same source, we check, and then also put the arguments of the file in the second interacting in the values for this key. so now we have 1 key, that maps to 2 telegram replies. when the download is done, i just need to publish a reply to everyhting. i dont have to lock anything. its eventful.

 ### Supported Command Words